-An excel-lent guest post from Josh, of Bow Tie Law, about ediscovery data in spreadsheets:
+An excel-lent guest post from Josh Gilliland, of Bow Tie Law, about Lawrence v.
+VB Project, LLC and ediscovery data in spreadsheets:

 Many litigation support professionals think Excel files are the bane of discovery.
 Attorneys with a fixation on wanting a Bates Stamp on electronically stored information demand Excel files be converted from their native application to a static image, causing one Excel file to explode into a 500 page PDF.

 Case in point: The Producing Party produced a Microsoft Excel spreadsheet that the Requesting Party could not open.
 The two opposing paralegals exchanged emails, one asking for the Excel to be re-produced in PDF format.
 The Producing Party’s paralegal said he could re-produce the Excel as a PDF, but would need a couple days to work it into his schedule.
 As one can imagine from the following motion practice, the Excel was not re-produced as a PDF.
 1